tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/loop.md

 This is a specialized version of loop and satisfies simple use cases where you want to semantically block the execution until certain condition becomes true.

 In the following example, `initializeMotor` method will start the initialization and eventually set `motorUp` flag to true indicating motor is successfully initialized.
-`waitFor { motorUp }` will check the value of `motorUp` flag every `50 milliseconds` and if it is true then rest of the code execution will continue.
+`waitFor { motorUp }` will check the value of `motorUp` flag every `50 milliseconds`, and when it is true, the rest of the code execution will continue.

 Kotlin
 :   @@snip [LoopExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LoopExample.kts) { #waitFor }

 ## loopAsync - With default loop interval

-`loopAsync` DSL allows you to start loop asynchronously in the background which means rest of the code written after `loopAsync` will be executed concurrently.
+The `loopAsync` DSL allows you to start loop asynchronously in the background which means rest of the code written after `loopAsync` will be executed concurrently.
-`loopAsync` will be terminated when `stopWhen` condition written inside loop becomes true.
+Like `loop`, `loopAsync` will be terminated when `stopWhen` condition written inside loop becomes true.

-You can use this DSL when you want to iteratively perform some actions in the background. loopAsync without providing any minimum interval uses default interval of `50 milliseconds`.
+You can use this DSL when you want to iteratively perform some actions in the background.
+`loopAsync` also has a default interval of `50 milliseconds`.

-Following example demonstrate the usage of `loopAsync` DSL without providing custom loop interval.
+Following example demonstrate the usage of `loopAsync` DSL using the default interval.
 In the loop body, current temperature is published every `50 milliseconds`.
-LoopAsync will be terminated when `stopPublishingTemperature` flag becomes true and this is set to true in `onStop` handler.
+The `loopAsync` will be terminated when `stopPublishingTemperature` flag becomes true, which is set to true in the `onStop` handler.

 Kotlin
 :   @@snip [LoopExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LoopExample.kts) { #loopAsync-default-interval }

 ## loopAsync - With custom loop interval

-`loopAsync` DSL allows you to provide minimum loop interval and start loop asynchronously.
-Every iteration of loopAsync will at least wait for minimum provided interval before executing next iteration.

-Following example demonstrate the usage of `loopAsync` DSL by providing custom loop interval.
+The following example demonstrates the usage of `loopAsync` DSL with a custom loop interval.

 Kotlin
 :   @@snip [LoopExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LoopExample.kts) { #loopAsync-custom-interval }